tecMTST/mtst.org/wp-content/plugins/simple-author-box/readme.txt

 <a href="https://wpauthorbox.com/">Read more</a> about the Simple Author Box advanced features.

+= GDPR Compatibility =
+We are not lawyers.
+Please do not take any of the following as legal advice.
+Simple Author Box does not track, collect or process any user data.
+If you opt to use Bunny Fonts they will be loaded from a 3rd party CDN.
+In that case user data will be processed according to their terms of service.
+Based on that, we feel it's GDPR compatible, but again, please, don't take this as legal advice.

 == Changelog ==

+= 2.51 =
+* 2023-03-07
+* Minor security/nonce fixes

+= 2.50 =
+* 2023-01-06
+* Minor accessibility fixes

+= 2.49 =
+* 2022-11-21
+* Replaced Google Fonts with GDPR Compatible Bunny Fonts
+* Minor security fixes

 = 2.48 =
 * 2022-04-14
 * Fixed author box showing on all post types in some cases